-Learn everything you need to know about moving out—in accordance with your license or earlier.
+Learn everything you need to know about moving out—in accordance with your license.

 Terminate your housing assignment